Join "The Riot" for Major League Soccer

 Enjoy the match, play in the mountains, head downtown.

-Explore the itinerary that will have you watching one of Utah’s two professional soccer teams, then start planning your metro-meets-mountain urban experience.
+Explore the itinerary that will have you watching Utah’s Major League Soccer team, then start planning your metro-meets-mountain urban experience.

 Salt Lake City's official elevation is 4,330 feet and looking to the east, the foothills quickly give way to the airy 11,000+ feet peaks of the Wasatch Mountains, which are perfect for skiing during an early season game, but during the bulk of the season, take to the mountains for hiking, dining, concerts and resort activities.